 The History of Brunswick Stew

 Regardless of its origin, Brunswick Stew has remained a true culinary favorite in this country for generations.
-I included a cup of my original barbecue sauce recipe in the ingredients list and smoked turkey for this signature version, I hope you enjoy!
+Here’s my go-to recipe:

 Smoked Turkey Brunswick Stew